Mithras44/MyCondaTools/README.md

 This can export all the conda environments into yaml files.
 You can run it as a script or from the command line.
 There are two variables you can change.

+To use from command line you can use the command line change the working directory to MyCondaTools and input: `python CondaExportAllEnvs.py` .
+You also have the option of adding two arguments to override the default varialbes:

 ### export_folder

 You can change the variable to set which folder within the user directory you wish to export the conda yaml files into.